rcifw/rcifw.github.io/docs/getting-started/faqs-accounting.md

 ## What is the difference between “CPU-inclusive” and “All-inclusive” in the subscriptions?
 Is the former CPU-only, with no access to the GPUs?

 CPU-inclusive only includes CPU cycles in the subscription.
-Users enrolled in the CPU subscription would then pay for any GPU usage on a per-reservation basis at the consumption rates for whatever tier they decide for those jobs.
+Users enrolled in the CPU subscription would then not have access to the tiered GPU pools but would have access to the free GPU pool.

 The all-inclusive option would include both CPU and GPU cycles under the subscription plan, where a user would be paying for priority rather than cycles on the resource pools – this priority is governed by the [Fair Tree](https://slurm.schedmd.com/fair_tree.html#algorithm) algorithm as implemented in SLURM.